thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/request-connector-basic-security-config.md

-One type of security configuration is basic.
+One type of security configuration is Basic authentication.
-For authorization will be used combination of username/password, provided in this section in config.
+The Request Connector sends HTTP requests with the Authorization header that contains the word Basic word followed by a space and a base64-encoded string username:password.

 |**Parameter**|**Default value**|**Description**|
 |:-|:-|-